 That’s why, once you have the lead in hand, the primary goal is to get more information about them.
 And to do that, you must get them to communicate and exchange with you—bilaterally—and convert them into a prospect.

 Sometimes you’re lucky, though, and also have information about their age, occupation, gender, and place of residence.

 The moment a lead shows a genuine interest in any of the contents of your marketing automation strategy, he is an MQL—a marketing-qualified lead.

 Each action that a lead takes gives you the opportunity to collect information about their habits and needs.
 As you do, and as your sales team reviews their potential, they become an SQL—a sales-qualified lead.

 How to tell MQL and SQL apart?

 You have to know how to differentiate a curious stranger from a visitor who shows a true interest in your products or your business.
 How do you do that?
 By doing tests!
 Include the new lead in your Lead Scoring strategy.
 Does he open your emails?
 Add five points.
 Did he download any of your content?
 Add 10 points!
 Has he signed up for one of your upcoming webinars?
 Jackpot!

 How to turn MQL into SQL?

 When a prospect begins to take advantage of the brand content in your marketing automation campaigns, they leave behind their “prospect” status and become an MQL.
-Then, if your lead-nurturing and marketing automation campaigns are well-tuned, the next step shouldn’t be complicated.
+Then, if your lead nurturing and marketing automation campaigns are well-tuned, the next step shouldn’t be complicated.

 Once a lead is identified as an MQL, they land in the sales team’s territory, where the sales team can analyze the data provided by the marketing team.
-Sales will usually its their own scoring criteria.
+Sales will usually use their own scoring criteria.
 They can, for example, choose to prioritize the leads that have already filled a basket or the leads that have already purchased a product—and offer them an associated service.